tobeybill/TISATAFL/README.md

 Obvious caveats for grading: Form matters, check grammar, and cite work you build on.
 Plagiarism is not acceptable.*

+**To do**
+- data scraping and cleaning file
+  - done by project status report
+- analysis file
+  - run regression on all data
+  - save in csv
+- report file
+  - hypothesis
+  - Data: tie in data cleaning file (done earlier)
+  - Results:
+    - create graphs from analysis file
+  - conclusion:
+    - these should be easy
+- presentation file
+  - save graphs from report file to jpeg
+  - follow structure of report
+  - convert powerpoint to pdf and link in readme
+- readme
+  - clear, makes sense

+**psuedo code for analysis file**

+**psuedo code for analysis file**

 __Website Dashboard__